Corporate governance

 Basic policy on corporate governance

-In consideration of the meaning of the respective principles of the Corporate Governance Code, Suzuki will make continuing efforts to ensure the rights and equality of shareholders and the effectiveness of the Board of Directors and the Audit & Supervisory Board, as well as to upgrade the internal control system.
+In consideration of the meaning of the respective principles of the Corporate Governance Code as established by the Tokyo Stock Exchange, Suzuki will make continuous efforts to ensure the rights and equality of shareholders and the effectiveness of the Board of Directors and the Audit & Supervisory Board, as well as to upgrade the internal control system.

 Outline of the corporate governance system